 What are the flu vaccine recommendations by the Ministry of Health Singapore?

-As travelling gradually resumes, the Ministry of Health Singapore recommends getting influenza vaccination to help to mitigate the widespread transmission of flu.
+The Ministry of Health Singapore recommends getting influenza vaccination before travelling, to help mitigate the widespread transmission of flu.

 A single dose is recommended annually as flu viruses are rapidly adapting and your body’s immunity to flu viruses may decline over time.